linux-nvme/nvme-stas/CONTRIBUTING.md

 1. Fork the repo
 2. Make changes.
 Try to split you changes into distinct commits and avoid making big reformatting as it makes it harder to review the changes.
 3. If possible, add unit tests for new features.
-4. Run `black --diff --color --line-length 120 --skip-string-normalization [file]` to make sure the changes conform to coding styles.
+4. Run `make black` to make sure the changes conform to coding styles.
 See [Coding styles]() below.
-5. Run "make test" and make sure all tests pass.
+5. Run `make test` and make sure all tests pass.
 6. Commit to your fork with descriptive message and use the "--signoff, -s" option
 7. Send the pull request
 8. Check for failures in the automated CI output.